erikarvstedt/smolting-nix-bitcoin-encrypted-zfs-guide/README.md

 Download the image from `https://nixos.org/download.html#nixos-iso`

-Burn it to a USB drive or disc: `sudo dd if=nix.iso of=/dev/rdiskN`
+Burn it to a USB drive or disc: `sudo cp nix.iso /dev/rdiskN`

 ### Boot the media